 This training is intended for campus administrators, faculty, and staff.
 It can help all campus constituents think about various aspects of the campus that must be addressed for long-term change (e.g., mission, purpose, curriculum, programs, services).
 Dr. Garcia will discuss her organizational framework for transforming HSIs.
 Then she will provide hands-on activities to help participants develop ideas for what transformation looks like on their campus, guided by the framework.
 Topics include: (1) social and historical factors that have hindered the educational success of Latinxs, (2) decolonial and organizational theory that can guide transformation, and (3) moving from diversity and inclusion to equity and justice.

-This training is intended for campus leaders, or those who have the power to make change.
-Dr. Garcia will discuss her organizational framework for transforming HSIs as well as her articles on leading within HSIs.
+organizational framework for transforming HSIs, as well as her articles on leading within HSIs.
 This training will help campus leaders think about the best practices for leading an organization that is compositionally diverse, despite a lack of diversity at the faculty and administration level.
-Topics include: (1) white people leading within HSIs, (2) governance, mission, purpose, and incentives (3) HSI grant seeking, getting, and implementation, and (4) becoming an institutional agent within HSIs.
+Topics include: (1) white people leading within HSIs, (2) leading through a racial equity-lens, (3) disrupting deficit thinking about students, and (4) becoming an institutional agent within HSIs.

 Assessing Servingness at Hispanic Serving Institutions

 This training is for faculty who are in